gatsbyjs/desktop/README.md

 ## Installation

-:warning: Warning: This is alpha software and is under active development.
-Use at your own risk.
+:warning: Warning: This is alpha software, which means it is not expected to be stable.
+Please [report bugs and share your feedback](https://github.com/gatsbyjs/desktop/issues)

 ### Installing built packages

-1. Click on [releases](https://github.com/gatsbyjs/desktop/releases) and choose the installer for your platform.
-Mac users will need to right-click (or ctrl-click) on the app when you first launch it, until we have code signing set up.
-Windows users will need to agree to lots of Defender warnings.
+1. Click on [releases](https://github.com/gatsbyjs/desktop/releases/latest) and choose the installer for your platform.

 ### Installing from source